Small business survival

 Find out what assistance you can get from your government.
 It could be beneficial to you and your employees.

 You can’t force your employees to travel to work, it’s not safe.
 It would be a good idea to experiment with automation for processes that cannot be carried out remotely.
 It’s possible to keep your business running without compromising the safety of your employees.
 Small businesses can support their customers online by deploying chatbots.
 Engati’s Live Chat enabled chatbots could handle routine questions, orders, and queries in an automated manner.
-As a result, the humans only have to handle the complicated queries.
+As a result, humans only have to handle the complicated queries.

 Speak to your bank